 How to Become a Diesel Technician

 Want to become a diesel technician?
 It usually takes 1-2 years through a trade school, apprenticeship, or on-the-job training.
-This guide breaks down every step-from certifications and tools to salary expectations and career paths.
+This guide breaks down every step, from certifications and tools to salary expectations and career paths.

-If you like engines, diagnostics, and solving mechanical problems-you're in the right place.
+If you like engines, diagnostics, and solving mechanical problems, you’re in the right place.

 Diesel techs keep the world moving.
 From trucks and buses to generators and heavy equipment, diesel technicians are critical to supply chains, agriculture, transportation, and construction.